-Yep, I’ll take 12 days of vegan cookies over maids-a-milking and lords-a-leaping!
+Yep, I’ll take 12 days of vegan christmas cookies over pipers piping and maids a milking.
 How about you?

-These are my 12 top vegan cookie selections for you – for gifting, cookie exchanges, or just for you to enjoy!
+These are my 12 top vegan christmas cookies, perfect for gifting, cookie exchanges, or just for you to enjoy.
 I offer the dietary labels for each, to help you identify cookies that are gluten-free, raw, nut-free, oil-free/plant-strong, and soy-free.

 So, let’s pull out our fancy holiday aprons and get baking!

 1. “Snifferdoodles” Dietary: soy-free, nut-free

 Lightly spiced, but not as spicy as gingerbreads, these snickerdoodle cookies from LTEV are festive and loved by kids and adults alike.
 They have just the right amount of sweetness, and are very special for gifting.
 If you love the flavor of anise, try my Biscochitos variation in the recipe.

 2. Crazy Brownies Dietary: gluten-free, nut-free, oil-free